gomobile/sample-image-capture/README.md

 Image Capture Sample
 =====
-The Camera sample demonstrates how to use the Intel XDK Camera commands to take a picture
+The Camera sample demonstrates how to use the Intel XDK Camera commands to take a picture.

 Intel(R) XDK
 -------------------------------------------
 This sample is part of the Intel(R) XDK.
-Please sign up the beta at http://software.intel.com/en-us/html5.
+Download the Intel(R) XDK at http://software.intel.com/en-us/html5.
+To see the technical details of the sample, please visit the sample article page at http://software.intel.com/en-us/articles/intel-xdk-simple-camera-sample.

 Important App Files